138 companies in Computer and Network Security are hiring Jenkins talent.

 Where and how companies hire Jenkins talent

-Vendors best positioned to sell into Jenkins-hiring security companies include cloud security platforms, DevSecOps tooling providers, infrastructure-as-code vendors, and artifact management or binary repository solutions.
+Vendors best positioned to sell into Jenkins-hiring security companies include CI/CD and DevOps platform providers, container and cloud security vendors, infrastructure-as-code tooling companies, and artifact repository or software supply chain security solutions.